 - Different ways of drinking

 Is the worm in Tequila or Mezcal?

-Although sometimes referred to as Tequila worm, the worm in the bottle is only found in Mezcal bottles.
-Also, technically, the worm is not a worm but a moth larva, yet, typically called maguey worm, and lives on agave plants.
+Although the insect is sometimes called a Tequila worm, the worm in the bottle is only found in Mezcal bottles.
+Also, technically, the worm is not a worm but a moth larvae.
+These larvae are commonly known as maguey worm, as it lives on agave plants.

 The legend says that in the 50s, a Mezcalero found a maguey worm in a batch of Mezcal.
 Thinking the presence of the larva had improved the taste, he placed a maguey worm in each bottle.
-This was such a huge success that other manufacturers followed soon and it became a popular marketing strategy.
+That was such a huge success that other manufacturers followed soon, and it became a popular marketing strategy.

 No, it is the other way round.
 Every Tequila is a Mezcal, but not every Tequila is a Mezcal.
 A Tequila is a specific type of Mezcal, like a London Dry Gin is a type of Gin.
 Tequila can be produced only in restricted regions in Mexico.
 And also, Tequila can be made only from the Blue Weber Agave (Agave tequilana).

 Yes, you can, yet there's a but.
 The distinct smoky note in Mezcal often shines through in cocktails.
 When using Tequila instead of Mezcal, you will still get agave flavors, but not the distinct smoky taste of Mezcal.
 If you keep this in mind, you can certainly use both interchangeably.